 These tasks typically require data-movement outside of the graph topology and are often more naturally expressed as operations on tables in more traditional data-parallel systems like Map-Reduce.
-Akka.
+2. To get started you first need to import GraphX.
+2.1.
+2.2.
+3. Akka.
 Typesafe Activator and sbt get you started with the Typesafe Reactive Platform.
 Typesafe Activator is a single download to get you started building Reactive applications.

 To get started, you’ll need a JDK, your favorite editor or IDE, and Activator.
 Activator includes the sbt build tool, a quick-start GUI, and a catalog of template applications.
 Jump start development with tutorials and code samples in Activator Activator’s quick-start UI walks you through Typesafe Reactive Platform tutorials and is a hub for developers wanting to build Reactive applications.

 Activator updates in real-time with new content from Typesafe and select third parties.
 Common development patterns are presented through reusable templates that are linked to in-context tutorials explaining step-by-step exactly how things work.
 Activator’s template catalog grows and evolves dynamically.
 Activator is powered by the sbt build engine sbt is an interactive build tool with customizable build tasks and an "execute-task-on-file-change" feature, allowing you to focus on writing your code.